ProteinsWebTeam/interpro-docs/docs/browse.rst

 Protein entry page
 ******************
 The Protein entry page contains information on a specific protein provided by `UniProt <https://www.uniprot.org/>`_.
-Protein pages can be accessed either by entering a UniProt accession in a :ref:`text_search` or by clicking on a protein accession from the :ref:`proteins` tab in an entry page.
+Protein pages can be accessed either by entering a UniProt accession or identifier in a :ref:`text_search` or by clicking on a protein accession from the :ref:`proteins` tab in an entry page.

-The protein page provides the protein accession, the short name given to the protein by Uniprot, the length of the protein sequence, species in which the protein is found, the proteome it belongs to and a brief description of the protein's function where known.
+The protein page provides the protein accession, the short name (identifier) given to the protein by Uniprot, the length of the protein sequence, species in which the protein is found, the proteome it belongs to and a brief description of the protein's function where known.
 All the :ref:`InterPro family entries <entry_types>` this protein is matching are listed under "**Protein family membership**".
 An external link to the protein